stefanos1316/epidose/README.md

 ## Installing the reference implementation

 You'll need to install the required libraries and project.
-HEre is how you can do it under the Ubuntu GNU/Linux distribution.
+Here is how you can do it under the Ubuntu GNU/Linux distribution.

 ```bash
 sudo apt-get install libbluetooth-dev virtualenv libglib2.0-dev python3-setuptools sqlite3